nouraellm/MoonHare.CSS/README.md

 ### Important globals

-Beautify employs a handful of important global styles and settings that you’ll need to be aware of when using it, all of which are almost exclusively geared towards the  _normalization_  of cross browser styles.
+MoonHare.CSS employs a handful of important global styles and settings that you’ll need to be aware of when using it, all of which are almost exclusively geared towards the  _normalization_  of cross browser styles.
 Let’s dive in.

 #### HTML5 doctype

-Beautify requires the use of the HTML5 doctype.
+MoonHare.CSS requires the use of the HTML5 doctype.
 Without it, you’ll see some funky incomplete styling, but including it shouldn’t cause any considerable hiccups.
 ```html
 <!doctype html>
 <html lang="en">